Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Is Certified Pre-Owned only for luxury homes?

-Ready to Sell With More Confidence?
+Ready to Sell With Greater Confidence?

-The best place to start is with a pre-listing appointment so you can understand your home’s value, condition, preparation options, pricing strategy, and marketing plan.
+There is no pressure.
+The goal is to help you understand your home’s value, condition, preparation options, pricing strategy, competition, and marketing plan before the property goes live.

-Learn more about the Certified Pre-Owned Home Listing Program:
+Learn more about the Certified Pre-Owned Home Listing Program

 Posted in: Home Selling Tagged: #BaleRealEstateGroup, #CertifiedPreOwnedHome, #FriscoRealEstate, #GaryBale, #LuxuryHomeSelling, #PlanoRealEstate, #PreListingInspection, #SellerPreparation, #SellMyHome